On His Blindness

 Summary of On his Blindness

-• “On his Blindness” As a Representative of Man’s Obedience to God: The poem accounts for Milton’s tragic blindness and his optimistic stance toward it.
-It begins when he laments that he is going to lose his eyesight.
-He fears he will not be able to utilize his god-gifted ability of poetic composition anymore.
-Out of sadness, he questions God whether He wants him to continue the work that requires sight after taking that sight from him.
+- “On his Blindness” As a Representative of Man’s Obedience to God: The poem accounts for Milton’s tragic blindness and his optimistic stance toward it.
+He starts his tale by lamenting the fact that he is going to lose his ability to see.
+He fears he will not be able to use his god-gifted ability of poetic composition anymore.
+In the depths of his sadness, he finds himself grappling with the question of whether God intends for him to press on with the work that demands sight, despite God having deprived him of that precious sense.
 Finally, his patience subdues his foolishness.
 He realizes that God does not need man’s work.
 He is like a king, and humans are destined to serve their master.

-literary devices enable the writers to present their ideas, feelings, and emotions impressively.
+literary devices enable the writers by presenting their ideas, feelings, and emotions impressively.
 Their clever use makes a simple text lifelike.
-The analysis of the devices used in this poem is stated below.
+The analysis of the devices used in this poem is given below.

-2. Allusion: Allusion is a belief and an indirect reference of a person, place, thing or idea of a historical, cultural, political, or literary significance.
-The writer alludes to the parable of talents in the third line such as; “And that one talent which is death to hide.”
+- Allusion: Allusion is a belief and an indirect reference of a person, place, thing, or idea of a historical, cultural, political, or literary significance.
+The writer alludes to the parable of talents in the third line, such as; “And that one talent which is death to hide”.

-3. Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /n/ in “doth not need” and /w/ sound in “world and wide.”
+- Alliteration: Alliteration is the repetition of consonant sounds in the same line, such as the sound of /n/ in “doth not need” and the sound of /w/ in “world and wide”.

-4. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /n/ in “Is kingly; thousands at his bidding speed” and the sound of /t/ in “And that one talent which is death to hide.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /n/ and the sound of /d/ in “Is kingly; thousands at his bidding speed” and the sound of /t/ in “And that one talent which is death to hide”.

 That murmur, soon replies: “God doth not need